PositiveMatician/Live-Translation/README.md

 ## TODO:
-    make the screenshot maker and window make accept coordinates as percentage of screen rather than absolute points.
+   -  make the screenshot maker and window make accept coordinates as percentage of screen rather than absolute points.
+   - When user starts typing , minimize the tk window , and when no typing is detected for a interval , click a screenshot and put its translation out